01AbhiSingh/AI-world-builder/README.md

 - **World Generation:** Enter a world concept, and the AI generates descriptions for geographical features, flora and fauna, and natural resources.
 - **Cultural Tapestry:** Define a societal structure, and the AI generates descriptions for customs, traditions, religions, and rudimentary language reflecting that structure.
+- **Character Generation:** Generate new characters on the basis of the previous information generated.
 ## Usage

 1. **Install Dependencies:**